Revealing Fano Resonance in Dirac Materials ZrTe5 through Raman Scattering: Theoretical calculations and analysis

+While both B\textsubscript{2g} \rom{1} and B\textsubscript{2g} \rom{2} modes exhibit similar linear redshifts in frequency with increasing temperature [Fig.~\ref{Fig2}(c)], consistent with standard anharmonic phonon decay, no additional softening attributable to enhanced electron-phonon coupling is observed for the B\textsubscript{2g} \rom{1} mode.
+This suggests that, within the studied temperature range, anharmonic lattice effects dominate the phonon frequency renormalization.
+The stronger electron-phonon coupling associated with the B\textsubscript{2g} \rom{1} mode manifests more prominently in the asymmetric lineshape and linewidth broadening, rather than in its frequency shift.

 So far, we have understood the mode-selective Fano resonance through the stronger electron-phonon coupling of the B\textsubscript{2g} \rom{1} mode.
-We move on to explain the experimentally observed temperature-enhancement of Fano resonance by considering the temperature-dependent joint electron-hole pair density $D_\textrm{e-h}(\omega, T)$ in Eq.~\eqref{eq: q}, which can be evaluated as
+We move on to analyze the key physical contributions to the experimentally observed temperature-enhancement of Fano resonance by considering the temperature-dependent joint electron-hole pair density $D_\textrm{e-h}(\omega, T)$ in Eq.~\eqref{eq: q}, which can be evaluated as

 where $\mathbf{k}$ denotes the crystal momentum with weight $w_\mathbf{k}$.
 The $i$th band at $\mathbf{k}$ has an eigen energy $\epsilon_{i\mathbf{k}}$, with the Fermi occupation given by $f(\epsilon_{i\mathbf{k}}) = \frac{1}{e^{(\epsilon_{i\mathbf{k}}-\epsilon_\textrm{F})/k_\textrm{B} T} + 1}$.
-In practice, we also introduce a small smearing $\sigma=0.02$eV for evaluating $\delta(\epsilon) \approx \frac{1}{\sigma\sqrt{2\pi}} e^{-\frac{x^2}{\sigma^2}}$ due to finite $\mathbf{k}$-mesh used in band structure calculations.
+In practice, we also introduce a small smearing $\sigma=0.02$ eV for evaluating $\delta(\epsilon) \approx \frac{1}{\sigma\sqrt{2\pi}} e^{-\frac{x^2}{\sigma^2}}$ due to finite $\mathbf{k}$-mesh used in band structure calculations.